weactivist/KrisKross/README.md

 This tiny JS library creates a custom HTML element ("kris-kross") with the following attributes:
 * width: Set the width of the container
 * height: Set the height of the container
+* responsive: Set dynamic width of the container.
+Width is ignored if this attribute is used.

 ## Methods
 * .resize(): Automatically resizes the container based on the content within it.